 Belfast City Council

-(There is currently one temporary full-time vacancy until 31 March 2020, subject to review.
-Other temporary posts, on a full-time or part-time basis, may arise and be filled from a reserve list).
+Parks Development Section (There is currently one temporary full-time vacancy until 31 May 2020, subject to review.
+Other temporary, full-time or part-time posts may be filled from a reserve list)S

 You can request an application form, details about the job and terms and conditions of employment from:

 - Job Applications, 9 Adelaide, 9-21 Adelaide Street, Belfast, BT2 8DJ; or